 For conventional loans, you pay no initial premium on closing but 0.19-1.86% annually, again payable monthly.
 For the same mortgage example, that could be $280 a month.

 For a USDA loan, there’s a 1% initial premium then 0.35% annually.
 That works out to about $80 a month.

 When can you stop paying mortgage insurance?

 But that’s no longer the case for FHA loans.
-Mortgage insurance continues to dog those until you:
+Mortgage insurance stays attached to those mortgage loans until you: